MostAwesomeDude/construct/docs/lazy.rst

 .. warning::

-    Struct members that depend on earlier context entries do not work properly, because since Struct is lazy, there is no guarantee that previous members were parsed and put into context dictionary.
+    Struct members that depend on earlier context entries (meta-constructs) do not work properly, because since Struct is lazy, there is no guarantee that previous members were parsed and put into context dictionary.

 Structs Sequences and Ranges
 ----------------------------

-Lazy* constructs allow lazy deconstruction, meaning each member gets parsed only when accessed (not during LazyStruct.parse).
+Lazy* constructs allow lazy deconstruction, meaning each member gets parsed only when resulting Container gets accessed (LazyStruct parsing only prepares a Container, it does not parse the members).
 Each member can be parsed only once, then it gets cached.

 Essentially almost every code that uses the base classes also works on these but there are few things that one has to be aware of when using lazy equivalents.